hilbix/git-hub/README.md

 Also some commands, which require to know your account, might fail.

+## `git hub` online help

+To see a short help, you can call `git hub help` or `git hub options` or `git hub help help` etc.

-## `git hub [options]`
+## `git hub` options

+There are some global options which must be given after `git hub`.
+Like:

 - `--global` operate on the global `.gitconfig`, not the local one
-- `--user name` set different GitHub username for commands
+- `--user=name` set different GitHub username for commands

+etc.  For a full list of options please see `git hub help options`

-## `git hub commands`
+## `git hub` commands

-- `git hub init [user]`
-   - copy or update all settings to the local `.git/config`
-   - Missing options are taken from global `.gitconfig`
-   - Sets the default user to use with GitHub

-- `git hub deinit`
-  - inverse of `git hub init`, remove local configs.
+For a full list of commands, please see `git hub help`.
-  - prints out all settings which are deinited.

-- `git hub config [key [value]`
-  - sets github configuration to a value
-  - without value, it retrieves the key's value
-  - without the key, it dumps the full configuration in a format, suitable to restore it.
+For a more detailed explanation of the command, see `git hub help command`

+The most important commands you need to get started are:

-- `git hub config`
+- `git hub --global init your-github-username` sets your global GitHub username to operate on

+- `git hub --global login token` sets a global GitHub access token to increase the number of queries you can issue per hour

-- `git hub user USER` fetch/update all data from user
+- `git hub status` shows all the current effective settings

+- `git hub --insecure --insecure status` shows your settings including the tokens in decoded form (such that you can copy it elsewhere)

+## Example use

+T.B.D.

 # Notes